All Episodes

 You guys keep talking about me and the establishment.

-I'm I got two percent.
+I got 2%.

 What do you mean I'm the establishment?

-I'm five percent, whatever it was.
+I'm 5%, whatever it was.

-Talking to old political pros in the Republican Party.
+Talking to old political pros in the Republican Party, I found two camps.

-The other camp is called lose with Cruz.
+The other camp is called Lose with Cruz.

-Maybe it's better for the party to lose the White House in November and put itself back together at it and win with one of these two guys.
+It stopped Trump, but they don't think Cruz can win, and they think maybe it's better for the party to lose the White House in November and put itself back together at it and win with one of these two guys.

 Let's form a third camp, which is to pick the person who can win the nomination.

-If Donald Trump is the nominee, should the Republican Party will you rally around him?
+If Donald Trump is the nominee, should the Republican Party, will you, rally around him?

 I am hopeful that he won't be the nominee.